mic-max/strawpoll-v3/README.md

 - linting
 - handle inputs that will wrap multiple lines
 - add throbber for loading
+    - throttle local development so you can see what a slow load looks like
 - display errors nicely
 - clearly disable buttons
 - replace loading text, with a rolling gradient for the fields that are loading, emulate the look of the final webpage?